Susan Knapp Thomas

 BM, Eastman School of Music, University of Rochester

-A well-known and widely respected harpist known for her attentive playing, quick adaptability and musicianship, Susan Knapp Thomas has enjoyed an active performance career with orchestras in both the north and the south.
-Susan served as Acting Principal Harp for the Hartford Symphony from 2010–14, and has a lengthy relationship with the Hartford Symphony, performing as their featured concerto soloist alongside Principal Flutist Grieg Shearer for Mozart’s Flute and Harp Concerto.
-She plays regularly for the Rhode Island Philharmonic, is Principal Harpist for the Waterbury Symphony, and performed as harpist for the U.S. Coast Guard Band from 1987–2002.
-In Florida, she has performed with the Southwest Florida and Palm Beach Symphonies and has served as Acting Principal Harp for Brevard Symphony Orchestra in Melbourne, Florida.
+A well-known and widely respected harpist recognized for her attentive playing, quick adaptability and musicianship, Susan Knapp Thomas has enjoyed an active performance career with orchestras in both the north and the south.
+Ms. Thomas is Principal Harpist for the Hartford Symphony, and for the Waterbury Symphony in Connecticut, and was recently featured as concerto soloist with Connecticut Valley Symphony Orchestra, performing Camille Saint Saens’ Morceau de Concert.
+In Florida, she performs actively with the Orlando Philharmonic, Space Coast Symphony, Southwest Florida and Palm Beach Symphonies and has served as Acting Principal Harp for Brevard Symphony Orchestra in Melbourne, Florida.

-Equally at home in orchestra pits for shows and opera, Thomas has played regularly at the Goodspeed Opera House, in addition to the Bushnell and the Shubert Theaters in Hartford and New Haven, Conn.
-She has also been a regular at the Florida Grand Opera, and the Vero Beach Opera in Florida.
+Equally at home in orchestra pits for shows and opera, Ms. Thomas has played regularly for shows at the Goodspeed Opera House, in addition to touring shows for the Bushnell and the Shubert Theaters in Hartford and New Haven, CT.
+She has also been a regular at the Connecticut Concert Opera, Florida Grand Opera, and the Vero Beach Opera in Florida.

-Thomas has done regular work for the Frank Sinatra Jr. show.
-Other backup work includes shows for such notables as Judy Collins, the group "Yes", Earth, Wind and Fire, the Beach Boys, Brian Wilson, Peter Cetera, Johnny Mathis and others.
-Her recently released CD, Everlasting Sunday, was a finalist considered by the Greater Hartford Arts Council for one of their donor level gifts.
+Ms. Thomas has done regular work for the Johnny Mathis and Frank Sinatra Jr. shows.
+Her backup work includes shows for such notables as Judy Collins, the group "Yes", the Beach Boys, Brian Wilson, Peter Cetera, and others.
+Her CD, Everlasting Sunday, was a finalist considered by the Greater Hartford Arts Council for one of their donor level gifts.
 She is also recorded on the Opus label.

-Thomas is currently Instructor of Harp and Chamber Music Coach for The Hartt School in Hartford, Connecticut.
-Ms. Thomas teaches a large, active studio of harp students in both Connecticut and Florida, and is the Director and Founder of the Connecticut Valley Harp Intensive Summer Camp in Simsbury, Connecticut, entering its 8th year.
+A passionate instructor and educator, Ms. Thomas is the Director and Founder of the Connecticut Valley Harp Intensive Summer Camp, which celebrated its 10th anniversary last summer.
 She has served as an Effective Competition Preparation Coach for such national competitions as the Anne Adams Awards, and the Lyon and Healy Awards, and judged the AHS MetroHarp Competition in New York City.
-Her students have been multiple prize-winners in both local and national competitions.
-She is President of the Connecticut Chapter of the American Harp Society.
+Her students have been prize-winners and finalists in multiple national competitions.
+She is Co-President of the Connecticut Chapter of the American Harp Society.

-Thomas is a graduate of the Eastman School of Music, and a student of Eileen Malone, Phyllis Wright, Aristid von Wurtzler, and Barbara Pniewska.
+Ms. Thomas is a graduate of the Eastman School of Music, and a student of Eileen Malone, Phyllis Wright, Aristid von Wurtzler and Barbara Pniewska.